evanextreme/healthnet/README.md

 * When you're done, it's time to run the server!
 * `python manage.py runserver`

+# Admin Funtime!

+* `python manage.py runtests`
+Allows you to run our unit tests and check the stability of the system.

 All set!
 As long as the server is running can access the administration page through localhost:8000/login using the account you just created.
 Also, the website is accessible via localhost:8000!
 Make sure to create hospitals and doctors after you log in, otherwise patients will not be able to register.